4.12 Provisions and Contingent Assets/Liabilities

 d) Description of the ways in which the Bank seeks to link performance during a performance measurement period with levels of remuneration:

-e) A discussion of the banks' policy on deferral and vesting of variable remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting:
+e) A discussion of the Banks' policy on deferral and vesting of variable remuneration and a discussion of the Bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting:

-For MD&CEO, WTDs, and other employees who are MRTs, deferral arrangements exist for the variable pay, regardless of the quantum of pay.
-For such executives of the bank, a minimum of 60% of the total variable pay is invariably be under deferral arrangements.
-Further, if cash component is part of variable pay, at least 50% of the cash bonus will be deferred.
-However, in cases where the cash component of variable pay is under ' 25 lakhs, deferral requirements is not necessary.
+For MD & CEO, WTDs, and other employees who are MRTs, deferral arrangements exist for the variable pay, regardless of the quantum of pay.
+For such executives of the Bank, a minimum of 60% of the Total Variable Pay is invariably under deferral arrangements.
+Further, if cash component is part of variable pay, at least 50%

 The deferral period is a minimum of three years and would be applicable to both the cash and non-cash components of the variable pay.

-The deferral of the variable pay will be spread out over the course of the deferral period
+The deferral of the variable pay will be spread out over the course of the deferral period.

 f) Description of the different forms of variable remuneration (i.e. cash, shares, ESOPs and other forms) that the Bank utilises and the rationale for using these different forms: